geek111/GH_pull-merge-revert/README.md

 After providing your GitHub token click **Load Repos** to fetch repositories available to the token.
 Choose one from the drop-down and use **Load PRs** to fetch open pull requests.
+A new window listing them will open automatically.
-You can load previously merged pull requests with **Load Merged PRs**.
-Select the ones you want to merge or revert, then click **Merge Selected** or **Revert Selected**.
+You can load previously merged pull requests with **Load Merged PRs** or reopen the list using **View PR List**.
+Select the ones you want
+to merge or revert, then click **Merge Selected** or **Revert Selected**.
 Branches can be inspected with **Manage Branches** which opens a window listing branch names sorted by commit date with filtering options and a button